jeffsp/SPOC/README.md

 * [X] spoc transform: Change fields in a point cloud.
 The output point cloud will have the same number of points and the points will be in the same order.
+                      Transformations occur in the order in which they were encounterd on the command line.
       [X] Replace fields
       [ ] Recenter points about mean
       [ ] Subtract minimum X, Y, and Z from all points